Acoustic Soft Tactile Skin (AST Skin): Experiments and results

-We have done a systematic study to find the best configurations of ACs, speaker-microphone, and optimal ML models for tactile feature extraction.
-So this section answers the following key questions: (1) What is the impact of ACs and speaker configurations on force and contact location prediction?
-(2) Which ML model is selected to develop the prediction model for each AST skin?
-(3) What is the performance of force and contact location prediction?
-(4) Can the AST Skin measure static push force during an object-pushing test case, and how does it perform against a state-of-the-art Xela uSkin tactile sensor?

-\textbf{Performance Metrics:} The following metrics present the outcomes of the tests conducted to present the findings.
-(1) We use the validation error/efficiency obtained for the dataset corresponding to each AST skin for selecting the regression and classifier model.
-(2) The force prediction performance of each AST skin is presented as the percentage of predictions that fall within $\pm$0.50 N, $\pm$1 N, and $\pm$1.50 N tolerance of the actual force values.
-(3) The contact location prediction performance is presented as the total number of true predictions per test (each skin location is tested for 170 trials), and they are averaged to define the overall accuracy.
-(4) For the object-pushing test case, we compare the force-measuring performance of the AST skin and the Xela sensor in terms of their absolute error in the measured force.
+\textbf{Performance Metrics:} The following metrics present the outcomes of the tests conducted to present the findings. (i) We use validation error and/or efficiency for the selection of regression and classifier models and each STS. (ii) The performance force estimation is presented as the percentage of estimations that fall within $\pm$0.50 N, $\pm$1 N, and $\pm$1.50 N tolerance of the actual force values. (iii) The contact location estimation performance is presented as the total number of true estimations per test (170 trials are tested for each AST location), and they are averaged to define the overall accuracy.
+We compared various regression and classifier models (see Appendix\footnotemark[1]) to estimate the force and its location from the FFT data.
+We compare these models' validation errors/accuracy for each AST data.
+The models are trained using a dataset partition of 90:10 and 10-fold cross-validation.
+The \emph{regression} model with the \emph{minimum validation error} and the \emph{classifier} with the \emph{maximum accuracy} are selected for estimating force and location, respectively (refer to table~\ref {selectedmodels}).
+The details of force and location estimations using these models are presented below.